KCL-Planning/ROSPlan/_documentation/rosplan_overview.md

 permalink: /documentation/
 ---

-The ROSPlan framework provides a generic method for task planning in a ROS system.
-ROSPlan encapsulates both planning and dispatch.
-ROSPlan has a modular design, with a number of different implementations for each node, and it is intended to be modified.
+The ROSPlan framework provides a collection of tools for AI Planning in a ROS system.
+ROSPlan has a variety of nodes which encapsulate planning, problem generation, and plan execution.

 ![Demo system](images/rosplan_demo_system.png){: .big_chart }